 Historic Freeze, Severe Dryness Challenge U.S. Winter Wheat Crop

 Winter wheat farmers in several states have not had an easy winter.
-All eyes are on Kansas, Nebraska and Colorado as “a perfect storm” of historically low temperatures combined with severe dryness threatens new crop yield potential in the heart of the country’s breadbasket.
+All eyes are on Kansas, Nebraska and Colorado as “a perfect storm” of a historic freeze combined with severe dryness threatens new crop yield potential in the heart of the country’s breadbasket.

 Producers in the Great Plains have seen sustained temperatures below 10° Fahrenheit (F), low enough to cause serious concern about the crop’s ability to survive dormancy.
 Typically, snow cover and adequate soil moisture would help insulate the dormant crop, but this year has been anything but typical as severe to exceptional drought conditions persist from western Kansas into western Nebraska and eastern Colorado.
 Unlike lighter freeze damage, from which the wheat can bounce back under the right conditions, this year’s freeze event has the potential for “winterkill” in some regions, and ultimately challenge the final production volume.